LeMaterial/lematerial-website/content/docs/about/join.md

   noindex: false # false (default) or true
 ---

-We are excited to invite AI practitioners from diverse backgrounds to join LeMaterial project!
+We are excited to invite AI practitioners from diverse backgrounds to join LeMaterial!
 Note that LeMaterial is a research collaboration and is open to participants who have

 1. a professional research background
 2. are able to commit time to the project.

 In general, we expect applicants to be affiliated with a research organization (either in academia or industry) and work on the technical/ethical/legal aspects of LLMs for coding applications.

-You can apply [here](https://forms.gle/KvZLmo12Ps7252gi9) to LeMaterial project!
+You can apply [here](https://forms.gle/KvZLmo12Ps7252gi9) to LeMaterial!